korovod/kenotron/README.md

 - [ ] Interleaved offloading of ZeRO states
 - [ ] Efficient expert parallelism

+## Models

+The following models are currently supported:

+- Mistral 7B
+- Qwen
+- Llama 3.2
+- Llama 3.1
+- StarCoder2

 ## Credits

 We thank the Hugging Face team for their work on the [original project](https://github.com/huggingface/nanotron).

-We would like to thank everyone working on LLMs, especially those sharing their work openly from which we took great inspiration: Nvidia for `Megatron-LM/apex`, Microsoft for `DeepSpeed`, HazyResearch for `flash-attn`.
+We would like to thank everyone working on LLMs, especially those sharing their work openly from which we took great inspiration: Nvidia for `Megatron-LM/apex`, Microsoft for `DeepSpeed`, HazyResearch for `flash-attn`, ANL for `datastates`.